splunk/public-o11y-docs/gdi/ntpq/telegraf-ntpq.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `telegraf/ntpq` monitor type using the Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `telegraf/ntpq` monitor type using the Smart Agent Receiver.
 This is an embedded form of the Telegraf NTPQ plugin and requires the `ntpq` executable available on the path of the agent.

 Use this integration to retrieve metrics from NTPQ.